- Sex and Women With Cancer: Overview

 Can sex cause cancer?

-Many patients and their partners worry that cancer is catching.
-It’s not.
-And for most cancers, there’s no link between a person’s sex life and cancer risk or having cancer come back after treatment.
+Many patients and their partners worry that cancer can be passed on to another person during sex.
+It can’t be.
+And for most cancers, there’s no link between a person’s sex life and cancer risk or the risk of having cancer come back after treatment.

+There are some viruses passed from one person to another through sex that can cause some kinds of cancer.
 Still, these cancers are not caused by sex itself.
-They are caused by viruses that can be picked up during sex with someone who has the virus.
-Most people with these viruses never get cancer.
-But if you are having sex with a new partner, you can protect yourself from many of these germs by having using condoms for every sex act.
-To learn more about safer sex, contact the American Sexual Health Association (see “To learn more,” below).
+They’re caused by viruses that can be picked up during sex with someone who has the virus.
+If you’re having sex with a new partner, you can protect yourself from many of these germs by using condoms for every sex act.
+Call us to learn more about other topics related to infection and cancer, or read Infections That Can Lead to Cancer on our website.

 Can sex during chemo or radiation treatment hurt your partner?